tdownie0/music-theor-ease/topics/Fundamentals/ch3.md

 You can see there is quite a bit to do for even seemingly straightforward tasks.
-The really nice thing about functions is that if you design your code in an intelligent manner, you can actually re-use quite a bit of your logic, so you do not have to repeat yourself in areas that are slightly different from each other.
+The really nice thing about functions is that if you design your code in an intelligent manner, you can actually re-use quite a bit of your logic so you do not have to repeat yourself in areas that are slightly different from each other.
 This encourages you to make functions and code that focuses on specific subtasks, and allows for them to slightly adapt and create boundaries.
 With these intentions, your functions will naturally develop to consider what is allowed and